-This year's premium book has lots of information on how you can participate in the many competitions that are annual traditions at the South Florida Fair.
-It also includes information on new activities and events that are being planned.
-We welcome you to become a part of a 109-year long tradition by participating in the 2021 South Florida Fair.
+This year's premium book is the best source for information on how you can participate in the many competitions that are annual traditions at the South Florida Fair.
+We hope you will be a part of our Fair family.
+We are ready to welcome you!